- New or Transfer Student

 In addition to submitting all required documents, students must demonstrate the following to be admitted to UACCM:

-- High school graduates or GED graduates must have at least a composite ACT score of 15, SAT critical reading and math combined score of 691 (old SAT or comparable new SAT scores), COMPASS reading score of 63, ASSET reading score of 36, or comparable ACCUPLACER scores.
+- High school graduates or GED graduates must have at least a composite ACT score of 15, SAT critical reading and math combined score of 691 (old SAT or comparable new SAT scores), COMPASS reading score of 63, ASSET reading score of 36, or ACCUPLACER reading score of 55 (or comparable ACCUPLACER Next Generation score).

 Students failing to achieve the minimum acceptance score will be encouraged to attend an Adult Education Program to improve their test scores to at least the minimum level and then seek admittance to UACCM.